 Before you go further in this post, you need to have a sourdough starter.
 If you already have one, you're all set.
 If you would like to make one or get one, there are a few options:

-- Make your own sourdough starter: There are great sourdough starter recipes available online.
-I highly recommend this King Arthur Sourdough Starter recipe; it is the one I used to make my starter.
+- Make your own sourdough starter: You can make your own sourdough starter with this sourdough starter recipe!
 Be prepared: making a sourdough starter from scratch can take anywhere from 1-3 weeks.
 Settle in and enjoy the process!

 - Buy a sourdough starter: You can buy a sourdough starter at certain grocery stores or order it online.
 This is definitely easier than making it (it always is, right?).
 If you need to use the starter quickly, this might be your best bet.